 Monte da Penha (Penha hill) is the highest point in Guimarães and it is here that you will find a statue in honour of Pope Pious IX.
 Here, you will also be astonished by the marvellous views that stretch for many kilometres.

 Monte da Penha has several infrastructures such as: a camping ground, a mini-golf course, a tourist mini-train, an equestrian centre, walking and picnic areas, monuments, caves and viewpoints.

 You can go to Monte da Penha by car – it’s just 6 km from the historic centre; instead of driving there, you can take the cable car which is 1.7 km away from Largo das Hortas (a 5-minute walk from the city centre).

 8. Citânia de Briteiros

-Citânia de Briteiros is an amazing set of ruins of an important Proto-history settlement dating from over 2000 years ago in period known to archaeologists as the Iron Age.
+Citânia de Briteiros is an amazing set of ruins of an important Proto-historic settlement dating from over 2000 years ago in a period known to archaeologists as the Iron Age.
 It is one of the most important proto-historic settlements in the Iberian Peninsula not only for its dimension but also because of its walls, city planning and architecture greatness.

 You have three options if you want to go to Guimarães: by car, by train or by bus.

-If you want to visit Citânia de Briteiros you’ll have to choose car as your means of transportation.
+If you want to visit Citânia de Briteiros you’ll have to choose a car as your means of transportation.
 However, if you want to visit Guimarães historic centre and Monte da Penha you can take the train or even the bus to get to the city.